Tamburasca/HarpsichordTuning/README.md

-# Harpsichord Tuning
+# Harpsichord & Piano Tuning

 ### Introduction
 An automatic tuning tool for string instruments, such as harpsichords and pianos.

-The current application collects a mono audio signal from the input stream, splits it into smaller, overlapping slices, and applies the Fourier transform to each (known as short time Fourier transform: STFT).
-The slices have sizes of 2<sup>N</sup> samples, where N=15 or 16 (sampling period = 0.74 or 1.49 s, respectively), and overlap by multiples of 1024 samples.
-Each slice is apodized utilizing Hanning windowing.
-Adopting a reduction in resolution of 1.5 with Hanning, the resulting frequency resolution becomes 2.0 and 1.0 Hz for a sampling period = 0.74 and 1.49 s, respectively.
+The current application collects a mono audio signal from the computer's input stream, splits it into smaller, overlapping slices, and applies the Fourier transform to each (known as short time Fourier transform: STFT).
+The slices have sizes of 2<sup>N</sup> samples, where N=15 or 16 (sampling period = 0.74 or 1.49 s, respectively), which overlap by multiples of 1024 samples.
+Each slice is apodized utilizing Hamming or Hann windowing, the full widths of their main lobes being 1.81 and 2.0 bins @ -6dB.

+Adopting a reduction in resolution of 1.81 with Hamming, the resulting frequency resolution becomes 2.4 and 1,2 Hz for a sampling period = 0.74 and 1.49 s, respectively.
 Subsequently, in the frequency domain, Butterworth high-pass filtering is applied to suppress noise at the bottom, before the fundamental and overtone frequencies are sought.
-In order to achieve higher accuracy in their positions, we fit Gaussians to the NMAX strongest peaks found.
+In order to achieve higher accuracy in their positions, we fit Gaussians to the NMAX strongest peaks found, with 5 data points on either side of the peak.
 Their centroids are utilized in the derivation of the fundamental frequency and the inharmonicity factor.

 For an ideal string the frequencies of higher partials are just multiples